KJKK: 1988–1999: CHUrban

 In 1988, KMEZ was purchased by Summit Broadcasting.
 After the purchase, KMEZ's call letters and easy listening format moved to 107.5 FM.
 At 12:01 a.m. on December 25, 1988, after two days of stunting with a loop of "Jam On It" by Newcleus, the station changed formats to a mix of CHR and urban music, commonly called the "CHUrban" format, which is the predecessor of rhythmic contemporary.
 The station later changed its call letters to KJMZ and re-branded as 100.3 Jamz.

 During its time as KJMZ, on-air personality Russ Parr got his start in the radio business before going to Washington, D.C. to host a nationally syndicated morning show, which, at one time, aired on KBFB (97.9 FM).
 In 1995, Granum Communications bought KJMZ and KOAI.
 Granum tweaked KJMZ's format to urban adult contemporary.
 The station was renamed KRBV, V100, on September 1, 1995.
 KRBV was the only Urban AC station to cover the entire Metroplex.
 It was one of the top 10 stations in the market.
 However, tragedy struck: KRBV, along with KXTX-TV, KOAI and KYNG, were impacted by the Cedar Hill tower collapse on October 12, 1996.
 Three workers were killed and one was injured when a gust of wind caught the gin pole being used for construction of a new antenna for KXTX-TV.
 With their tower on the ground, the stations scrambled to get back on air.
 They were forced to use an auxiliary site for many months at a much reduced power output.
 Because of this, KRBV's ratings sank, and the station was unable to return to its success prior to the tower destruction.
-The only Urban AC stations available today, KRNB and KZMJ, have rimshot coverage difficult to hear in the southern section of the Metroplex.
+The only Urban AC station available today, KRNB, has rimshot coverage difficult to hear in both the southern and eastern sections of the Metroplex.

 Also in 1996, the Infinity Broadcasting Corporation, a subsidiary of CBS Radio, bought Granum Communications, giving it possession of KRBV and KOAI.
 In December 1998, KRBV re-added hip hop music to its playlist, and was revamped as Adult Mix V100.3.